lavanet/helm-charts/charts/provider/README.md

 Before deploying the provider chart you'll need to do two imporatnt things:

-* Create wallet and export it, or export an exisint one
+* Create wallet and export it, or export an existing one
 * Create configuration for the provider

 ### Create wallet